whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 ## Motivations
 - Playing with HuggingFace (HF) models on a local machine is fine, but how to serve this model perhaps privately within a studio or enterprise setting?
 To try this, I set about deploying this within an Azure test account.
 - The HF model I needed was FLUX.1-dev NF4, but that is not available in the Azure ML Model Catalog, which would have been very convenient.
 So I had to find some way to load that model from HF.
-- I wanted to script everything, so I used the Azure ML Python SDK v2 was used.
+- I wanted to script everything, so I used the Azure ML Python SDK v2.
 - I wanted to get up and running asap and my python (among other things) ain't too hot, so I used Github Copilot.
 A lot.

 ## Overview